C/1993 Y1 (McNaught–Russell)

-Comet C/1993 Y1 (McNaught–Russell) is a long (time) period comet that reached a maximum magnitude of 6.5 (just below naked eye level) in early 1994.
-It was discovered by Robert H. McNaught and Kenneth S. Russell using the U.K. Schmidt Telescope in Australia.
+Comet McNaught–Russell, formally designated as C/1993 Y1, is a long-period comet that reached a maximum magnitude of 6.5 (just below naked eye level) in early 1994.
+It was discovered by Robert H. McNaught and Kenneth S. Russell using the UK Schmidt Telescope in Australia.
 McNaught and Russell worked at Siding Spring Observatory and together discovered five comets between 1991 and 1995.

 Orbit

 Its orbital period was found to be very high – initially estimated at over 1400 years.